public-square/psqr-wordpress/readme.md

 ### How do I create a did:psqr identity?

+You can generate DID:PSQR docs in two ways, manually or using generation feature built for wordpress.

+#### Wordpress generation feature.
+Wordpress generation feature will create the keys and place them in the correct locations.

+#### Manual via command line feature.

-You can generate DID:PSQR docs using the NodeJS command "psqr" (https://www.npmjs.com/package/psqr).
+Manually using the NodeJS command "psqr" (https://www.npmjs.com/package/psqr).
 Install "psqr" with the command

 `npm i -g psqr`